 We’ve had “Approachers” complain to us, “I quit approaching last week and it’s not fixed yet!”
 We have to ask, “How long have you played the game?”
 You see, if you’ve played this game for years and years, don’t expect that in a week or two you’re going to turn things around and everything is going to be hunky-dory again.
 It’s going to take time and effort, but if you work on this together, you can stop playing this game.

 — ALSO —

-To learn more on this subject of communication games, please go to the DrPhil.com web site to read:
+To learn more on this subject of how communication games can hurt your marriage, go to the DrPhil.com web site to read:

 The following are a few other ways of contaminating a relationship but also, solutions to possibly help to deal with them.
 They are written by Paul Byerly and are posted on the web site The-generous-husband.com.
 Even though they are written from the man’s standpoint in dealing with a wife, the reverse situation applies as well —a wife dealing with an angry husband.
 Please read:

 This involves expecting your spouse to “know instinctively” what you expect.

 - “Anger can be generated by mind reading.
 In your mind you create your own reasons for why your spouse did what he or she did and you project those reasons onto him.”
 (Dr. Norman Wright)